Azure/Service-Fabric-Troubleshooting-Guides/Deployment/how-to-configure-azure-devops-for-service-fabric-cluster.md

 ## Azure Network Security Group (NSG) Configuration

-Azure Devops has a [Service Tag](https://learn.microsoft.com/azure/virtual-network/service-tags-overview) name of 'AzureDevops' that can be used when configuring a Network Security Group (NSG) for access to cluster.
+The 'AzureCloud' [Service Tag](https://learn.microsoft.com/azure/virtual-network/service-tags-overview) can be used when configuring a Network Security Group (NSG) for access to cluster.
 If using a self-hosted ADO agent, the agent IP address will need to be added to the NSG inbound rule for the cluster endpoint port.
 If using a ADO agent pool, the agent pool IP address will need to be added to the NSG inbound rule for the cluster endpoint port.
+A list of IP ranges being used by ADO can be found [here](https://docs.microsoft.com/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops#ip-ranges).

+> **Important**
+> If using a Service Tag for Azure Devops access to cluster, ensure the NSG inbound rule is using service tag 'AzureCloud' (not 'AzureDevops') and is at minimum configured for the cluster gateway endpoint port.
+The default port is 19000.

 - Source: Service Tag
 - Source service tag: AzureCloud